The Ongoing, Quiet Repeal

 The implicit philosophy conveyed by the changes so far is consistent with the lack of transparency in conveying them.
 And both seem designed to shore up the insistence by the president on many occasions that Obamacare is “failing,” and that “the best thing politically is to let Obamacare explode.”

-(In that spirit, other changes could include healthcare.gov changing its font to wingdings.
-On Wednesdays and every other Thursday, it could will be accessible only to people named Dave.
-Healthcare.gov could be outfitted with “retro 2013 functionality.”)
+(In that spirit, other changes could include HealthCare.gov changing its font to Wingdings.
+On Wednesdays and every other Thursday, it could be accessible only to people named Dave.
+HealthCare.gov could be outfitted with “retro 2013 functionality.”)

 With Graham-Cassidy defeated, the administration does have the option to change its tack, acknowledge defeat, and unify to optimize the health-care system by getting people enrolled and making the law work.
 Though this would likely involve finding new ways of financing Republican reelection campaigns.
 The president indicated no such pivot this week, insisting that the law would be repealed.
 And in their concession statement on Tuesday, the authors of Graham-Cassidy said, “For the American people, when it comes to Obamacare, the worst is yet to come.”